 The research seminar invites external researchers on a regular basis and is open to the public.
-It is part of the RTG day and takes place Tuesdays from 16:15 to 17:30 in room GD 02/338 at Ruhr-Universität Bochum during the Wintersemester 2019/2020.
+It is part of the RTG day and takes place Tuesdays from 16:15 to 17:30 in room WST-A 02.04 at University Duisburg-Essen, Weststadttürme, Essen during the summer term 2020.

 Further information will be released on this website.

 14 April 2020

 Gianmarco Ottaviano (Bocconi University)

 16 June 2020